-comedy trope is a kissing cousin of both the Show Within a Show and the Commercial Switcheroo.
+"FUCK YOU BALTIMORE!
+If you’re dumb enough to buy a new car this weekend, you’re a big enough schmuck to come to Big Bill Hell’s Cars!”This comedy trope is a kissing cousin of both the Show Within a Show and the Commercial Switcheroo.
 Typically placed immediately at the end of a segment, it seems like the show you're watching has just cut to the mid-show commercial break.
 However, it quickly becomes evident (ideally in about the time it takes most folks to start getting out of their La-Z-Boy) that the commercial is actually a fake-out, for an absurd or grotesque product.
+It may also figure into the plot, especially in shows about people in Show Business who would do anything for a break.
 When done as part of a Sketch Comedy show, the product can be pretty much anything.
 When done as part of a more typical comedy, the mock product usually ties into the plot of the show in some fashion.
-In both cases, the commercial itself is a practical field guide to various Advertising Tropes, although this tends to be more pronounced in the case of a Sketch Comedy.
+In any case, the commercial itself is a practical field guide to various Advertising Tropes, although this tends to be more pronounced in the case of a Sketch Comedy.
 Compare/contrast with Show Within a Show, Commercial Switcheroo and Trailer Spoof.
 Real Trailer, Fake Movie is a subtrope.
 For more parodic content, see what The Other Wiki has to say about parody commercials.

 open/close all folders